 As my family has started to reevaluate the foods that we're eating, I decided to try my hand at making homemade whipped cream.
 I was surprised to find that it's actually very simple and easy to make.
 In less than five minutes you can have all-natural whipped cream that's full of flavor and much healthier!

-My kids actually prefer the taste of homemade whipped cream (as seen with these Red, White and Berry Kebabs to celebrate the 4th of July!), and I feel good about being able to control the ingredients in it.
+My kids actually prefer the taste of homemade whipped cream (as seen with these Red, White and Berry Kabobs to celebrate the 4th of July!), and I feel good about being able to control the ingredients in it.
 Try skipping the sugar and vanilla and adding fresh, mashed berries to sweeten it instead!

 Tips for making whipped cream: